davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 TODO but this is going in the wrong direction.

 I wanted to reach back and identify our incomplete single-leader-with-failover design as one example of a broken consensus algorithm per FLP's Lemma 3.
 So we don't want to say we're putting that design away; we want to recast it as an incomplete attempt to solve consensus, and then segue into voting by setting the additional design constraint that a consensus algorithm should be leaderless ...

+So really the tone should be like "this is what we've been trying to do all along" and get the reader to see the same algorithm in a different way.

 ---